apace100/origins-docs/docs/power_types/action_on_being_used.md

 [Power Type](../power_types.md)

-Executes a bi-entity action, optionally gives a result item stack and executes an item action on both the result item stack and the item stack that's in the player's specified hand when a player "uses" (right-click) the entity that has the power.
+Executes a bi-entity action or item actions on the item used or given to the player when the player "uses" (right-click) the entity that has the power.

 Type ID: `origins:action_on_being_used`